farhan5248/sheep-dog-local/README.md

 # Building and Running

-These are notes for anyone new to working with an IDE like Eclipse
+These are notes for anyone new to working with an IDE like Eclipse.
-1. Install [Eclipse](https://www.eclipse.org/downloads/packages/release/2025-03/r/eclipse-ide-java-and-dsl-developers) and add the [UML2 Extender SDK](https://wiki.eclipse.org/MDT/UML2/Getting_Started_with_UML2)
+1. Install Eclipse
 2. Clone this repo and the qa one
 3. For each project, do **Run As > Maven install**.
 The order shouldn't matter since all the dependencies are available online.
 You can find the order in the GitHub workflow files.
-This step needs the Maven settings.xml file **servers** section setup with tokens to access the GitHub Maven repo.
-I'm not sure why but even when just building the Xtext plugin, it needs to push some meta info to the repo.
 4. Test the Maven plug-in by running the `/home/developer/git/sheep-dog-qa/sheep-dog-specs/scripts/forward-engineer.bat` script and then `/home/developer/git/sheep-dog-local/sheep-dog-test/scripts/forward-engineer.bat` script.
 5. Test the Xtext plug-in by installing the plugin archive file found in `/home/developer/git/sheep-dog-local/sheepdogxtextplugin.parent/sheepdogxtextplugin.repository/target` and modifying the files in the **sheep-dog-specs** directory.